 Completely unrealistic and not a feasible option.
 Should not be mentioned in the 2020 iCAP unless in the context of supporting research for micro-nuclear.

+Use at least 140,000 MWH/year of clean power by FY25.

+Support the development of a new off-campus solar farm in Illinois through the so-called “Solar Farm 3.0” project.
+Keep the RECs associated with this new solar farm.

 By FY25, use at least 25% renewable electricity to power campus, with at least xx% of total energy produced from renewable sources on campus.
 Use 100% green power by FY35.

 This is not aggressive enough.
 I would suggest we set a goal of 35% renewable electricity by FY25.
 Renewable electricity is the easy part, decarbonizing Abbott Power Plant and hydrocarbons is the difficult task.
 I also think the percentage generated on campus is not crucial assuming the procured renewable electricity is local, in the state, or at a minimum in the same time zone and grid as UIUC.
 It is not clear what “green power” actually means.
-Does this mean clean power because if so, decarbonizing Abbott Power Plant needs to be addressed, since it generates a lot of campus electricty.
+Does this mean clean power because if so, decarbonizing Abbott Power Plant needs to be addressed, since it generates a lot of campus electricity?

-By FY25, use at least xx% green energy for thermal energy, in addition to renewable power supply.
+By FY24, use at least 5% green energy for thermal energy, in addition to renewable power supply.

 By FY35 use at least 25% carbon-neutral energy for thermal energy, in addition to renewable power supply.